actiniumio/allspark/README.md

 # Allspark installer

-This installer use ansible to setup Allspark on a Centos 7 environment.
+This installer use ansible to setup Allspark on linux environment using Docker.
 It deploy the solution using Docker 18.04

 ## Playbooks